lightstep/opentelemetry-examples/collector/nginx-ingresscontroller/README.md

 4. Deploy an NGINX Ingress Controller instance

+The file at `ingress/values.yaml` tells the NGINX Ingress Controller Operator how to operate our instance.

 ```sh
 kubectl apply -f ingress/
 ```

 5. Deploy the Collector instance

+We deploy the OTEL Collector with a `kustomize` configuration.
+In this case, it's a convenient way to overlay our secret API key, which can differ by environment.
+To use this approach you'll need to copy `collector/secret.yaml` to `collector/.patch.token.yaml`.

 ```sh
 kubectl apply -k collector/